Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 One of the features is that it works the other way too, so you can use the tile to find your phone.
 However, I’ve never found much use for this because it’s easy enough to ask Google Assistant to locate my phone at home.

 An alternative for iPhone users is Apple’s new Airtags which offer similar functionality.
+I’ve also shared an article detailing some of the best uses for Apple Airtags such as tracking remote controls, pets, or your bicycle.

 Gifts Under £100